asterisk-icon

 Do remote workers need foreign IDs?

-It depends on the work model and regulations in the host country.
+It depends on the work arrangement and local regulations.

 What compliance issues may arise from foreign IDs?